 *Minimum standards for regular admission and for retention in the program require a cumulative G.P.A. of 3.0 and a G.P.A. of 3.0 in required courses.

 - Applicant's statement of academic objectives and preferred primary adviser(s) must be uploaded (see below for instructions).

-- Official transcript(s) of all undergraduate work must be sent directly to the Graduate Program in Kinesiology.
+- Official transcript(s) of all undergraduate work.
+This can be scanned and uploaded directly by the applicant.